 Mor Paeng waterfall is essentially nature’s answer to a waterslide and the local kids love it!
 Although the waterfall can often get quite busy because it’s the perfect place to escape the city and refresh, this just adds to the fun of it all!

 You’ll go back to feeling like a kid as you splash around in the pool or take a ride on the rock slide yourself.

-Mor Paeng is located 9km from the centre of Pai and is relatively easy to get there, if you have a motorbike.
-It’s only a 200m walk from the parking area and entrance is free.
+Mor Paeng is 9 km away from the centre of Pai and it is relatively easy to get there if you have a motorbike.
+It’s only a 200-metre walk from the parking area and the entrance is free.

 #6 Try tubing on the Pai River